bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="4.186528871391076in"} -->

 What I want to add now is to say, you know what?
-Instead of being horizontal, I want to change it, so that it\'s vertical or stacked.
+Instead of being horizontal, I want to change it, so that it&apos;s vertical or stacked.
 This simple class completely changes the look of our page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->